Chemistry

 Fall

-This course is designed to prepare students for more advanced courses in chemistry and science.
-The lecture portion of the course focuses on the study of the properties of matter and chemical transformations.
-Topics include: measurement, chemical nomenclature, chemical reactions and stoichiometry, atomic theory, molecular structure, thermochemistry, and gas laws.
-The laboratory will reinforce the lecture topics and emphasize safety technique.
+General Chemistry I is designed to prepare students for more advanced courses in chemistry and science.
+This course focuses on the study of the properties of matter and chemical transformations.
+Topics include measurement, chemical nomenclature, chemical reactions and stoichiometry, atomic theory, molecular structure, thermochemistry, and gas laws.

 Class Program

-This course is designed to prepare students for more advanced courses in chemistry and science.
-This course is a continuation of the study of the basic principles of chemistry.
-Topics include: intermolecular forces, solutions, kinetics, equilibria, acids and bases, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.
-The laboratory will reinforce the lecture topics and emphasize safety and technique.
-This course is a second semester course of a two semester sequence.
+General Chemistry II is a continuation of the study of the basic principles of chemistry that are designed to prepare students for more advanced courses in chemistry and science.
+Topics include intermolecular forces, solutions, kinetics, equilibria, acids and bases, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.